 The Viscri fortified church south of Buneşti on Road No. 13 is probably the oldest church in Transylvania.
 The current Saxon monastery was built in the 13th century on the grounds of a small chapel built by the Hungarian Szekely population.
 An oval fortification with four towers overlooking the complex surrounds it.
 The Saschiz fortified church is the most accessible, close to Road No. 13.
 Built in the 15th century it was later fortified, but only the characteristic 17th century tower has survived until today.
 The Biertan fortified church south of Şaroş pe Târnave on Road No. 14 is a large three nave church, built in the late 15th century.
 It has three different fortifications with nine towers.

 Happy Frog is promoting undiscovered locations and alternative ways to travel.
-Transylvanian fortified churches are completely tourist free and are great places to get to know rural Romania.
+Sighişoara is a great place to spend Christmas!
+Transylvanian fortified churches, on the other side, are completely tourist free and are great places to get to know rural Romania.
 If you don’t care to drive yourself, the only way to visit them is to take up the challenge of hitchhiking.
 Romania is currently building several important motorways, so go now, before they are finished, while the existing national roads are still used.

 Happy Frog recommends staying at Burg Hostel